thoughtbot/maintaining-open-source-projects/book/02-community.md

     Passion](https://signalvnoise.com/posts/3349-open-source-guilt-passion)

 Businesses rely on your project.
 Software projects rely on it.
 People rely on it.
 They ultimately rely on you, the project owner.
 You are aware that if you put in three more hours of work you may be saving ten people’s time next week, not to mention through the future, and that makes you feel somehow responsible for the potential save.
 An unintended regression could directly affect hundreds of people (or dozens, or thousands or millions).
 People can be rude while complaining about errors or lack of features.

 In the open source world nobody owes anything to anyone.
 If anything, users owe maintainers gratitude for publishing something that was and is useful to them.
-Your code is being run in who-knows how many computers and servers, you provided work to more companies than you can even think of.
+Your code is being run in who-knows how many computers and servers, more companies are using your code than you can even think of.

 Let’s say you actually wasted your and people’s time by making a mistake, say, by setting the wrong expectations or introducing a bug you could have spotted.